siyul-park/uniflow/ext/docs/syscall_node.md

-# Native Node
+# Syscall Node

-**The Native Node** performs function call operations within the system.
+**The Syscall Node** performs function call operations within the system.
 This node processes system calls based on the `opcode`, passing input packets to the function for execution and returning the result.

 ## Specification